 Sometimes, non-Christians think that it is dangerous to hold beliefs too strongly.
 But I think what really matters is the content of the belief – some beliefs are false and some are true – you want to believe the true beliefs as strongly as you can, as long as the evidence warrants it.
 In Christianity, I am absolutely obligated to treat people with whom I disagree with respect and gentleness (1 Pet 3:15-16).
 The more convinced I am about that belief, the better my opponents will be treated.
 A stronger belief in Christianity means more tolerance for those who disagree.

 Why do non-Christians get so offended when Christians claim to be right about there being only one way to be rightly related to God?
 Well, for many it’s because their worldview is a personal preference, and they feel uncomfortable having to defend it rationally and evidentially.
 For most people, religion is just their cultural preference – like cooking style, or favorite sport, or clothing style.
-That’s why they respond to your truth claims with name-calling like “you’re intolerant” and “you’re judgemental” and “you’re arrogant”.
-These are just shorthand ways of saying, “I’m offended that you’ve thought things through more than I have, and that your careful arguments and evidence make me fee bad about not having any arguments and evidence for the customs and conventions I was raised in”.
+That’s why they respond to your truth claims with name-calling like “you’re intolerant” and “you’re judgmental” and “you’re arrogant”.
+These are just shorthand ways of saying, “I’m offended that you’ve thought things through more than I have, and now I look dumb”.
 My family is from a non-Christian culture, so I have to talk to my relatives about this all the time.
 They feel judged, but it’s not my fault that they haven’t done any homework to prove out their beliefs.

 I got this “you’re mean” reaction a lot from people who are raised to think that their religion is a racial, national or cultural identity.
 They think that if you tell them they are wrong on matters of fact that somehow this amounts to some sort of racism or prejudice.
 You make factual claims, and they hear discrimination.
 But that’s not how Christians think of religion – we only care if it’s true or not – just like we care whether the claims of history or science are true or not.
 We not trying to be mean, any more than it’s mean to say things like “water boils at 100 C”.
 That’s just the way it is, and we’re more than happy to discuss the reasons why we think that, and to look at your reasons to see why you don’t think that.